Codycody31/go-vanity/README.md

 ### Prerequisites

-- **Go Installation**: This project requires Go 1.11 or higher due to its dependency on Go modules.
+- **Go Installation**: This project requires Go 1.22 or higher.
 You can verify your Go version with:

   ```bash
   go version